The Fi Global Startup Innovation Challenge Official Rules and Regulations 2022

-Step 1: Online candidacy
+Step 1: Online registration

 Step 2: Validation of the candidacy

-• One-minute video.
+- One-minute video.
 This pitch should provide a short description of your product or innovation which will be considered when selecting the shortlisted companies.

-Each candidate is considered once the application form and Business Plan are received.
+Each Candidate is considered once the application form and Business Plan are received.
 Only the complete files will be considered.

-If your project is accepted, you become an official candidate to the Fi Global Startup Innovation Challenge 2020.
+If your project is accepted, you become an official Candidate to the Fi Global Startup Innovation Challenge 2022.

-Step 3: Jury
+Step 3: Jury & selection process

 The jury is made up of a mix of the following food experts: